aredotna/building/_posts/2018-09-20-before-emoji.markdown

   <img src="https://d2w9rnfcy7mm78.cloudfront.net/2441088/original_14d7b1d9f23df94ae429e8cda9b9e119.jpg" />
 </figure>

 It’s a natural thing to speak in pictures.
-Our forebears may have wrangled images into alphabets and chiseled proud characters in stone, but instincts have a way of kicking in.
-These days we’re enjoying a return to form, each quivering iMessage a little Lascaux.
+Our forebears may have wrangled images into alphabets and chiseled proud characters in stone, but our digital alphabets offer a return to form – every iMessage a little Lascaux.

 Here is a collection of channels dedicated to the culture of pictographic type, from the 19th century to the 1990s.